AbhiKesarwani/Logistic-Regression/README.md

 ## 💬 Suggestions & Contributions
 Feedback and discussions are always welcome!
 If you have any ideas for improving the project, feel free to contribute or connect with me.

----
-✉️ **Open to Data Science & Python internships!**
-Connect with me on LinkedIn 🚀